 Accounts receivable include amounts due from the Federal, State and/or local governments, or private sources, in connection with reimbursement of allowable expenditures made pursuant to the District's grants and contracts.
 Accounts receivable also consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff, the majority of each residing in the State of California.
 The District provides for an allowance for uncollectible accounts as an estimation of amounts that may not be received.
 This allowance is based upon management's estimates and analysis.
-The allowance was estimated at \$1,326,000 as of June 30, 2012 and 2011.
+The allowance was estimated at \$1,378,502 and \$1,326,536 as of June 30, 2013 and 2012, respectively.